morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/2-communicate-between-morphism-and-ethereum.md

 Morphism pre-deployed a Simple Merkel Tree contract to construct the Layer 2 withdraw tree.

-The withdraw tree are used to store withdraw transctions and verify if a withdraw request is valid
+The withdraw tree are used to store withdraw transactions and verify if a withdraw request is valid

 This tree have 3 methods:

-1. ```getTreeroot``` - return current tree's roothash
+1. ```getTreeroot``` - return current tree's root hash
 2. ```appendMessageHash``` - append a new leaf node to the tree
-3. ```verifyMerkleProof``` - verify if a leaf node exsited in the tree (which means bridge request represented by the leaf is valid)
+3. ```verifyMerkleProof``` - verify if a leaf node existed in the tree (which means bridge request represented by the leaf is valid)

 ### Verify the withdraw tree